phildavis17/aoc_helper/README.md

 ### Time-Trial
 As you complete daily puzzles, add each day's number to the list of 'Registered Problems' in `config.toml`.
-Running `$ just race` will execute both parts of every registered problem with a timer running,
+Running `$ just race` will execute both parts of every registered problem with a timer running, and show you how long each problem took to complete.

 ### Running Tests